DigitalVS/GAD/README.md

 ![GAD screen sections.](/images/dbg-sections.png)

-First row of a _Registers view_ shows main register set values, as well as values of IX and SP registers.
-Second row shows alternate register set values, IY and two bytes from memory location pointed by SP register, respectively.
+Upper row of a _Registers view_ shows main register set values, as well as values of IX and SP registers.
+Down row shows alternate register set values, IY and two bytes from memory location pointed by SP register, respectively.

 _Individual flags view_ is an another representation for a F register value.
 Every flag from the F register is displayed as a dash character (-) if reset and as a letter if set, beginning from the lowest bit on right to highest bit on the left side.
 For example, `SZ H VNC` is displayed when all bits are set.

 _Disassembler window_ shows memory contents in assembly code form.
-The contents of a window can be changed with `D` command and some sort of scrolling can be achieved with skip key shortcut `/` for forward scrolling and `B` for backward scrolling (one byte at the time).
+The contents of a window can be changed with `D` command and some sort of scrolling can be achieved with skip key shortcut `/` for forward scrolling and `B` for backward scrolling.
+Note that backward scrolling is only one byte at the time.
+Thus, disassembled code may not be correct after each step!

 Program counter (PC) always points to first disassembled line marked by `>` character placed in front of instruction mnemonic.
 PC value can be set with `D from` or `R PC value` commands, or implicitly with `G addr` command.